 The Bank, as a member of the FHLB system, is required to obtain and hold shares of capital stock in the FHLB.
-At December 31, 2021 and 2020, the Bank met such requirement.
-At December 31, 2021 and 2020, the Bank owned \$8.2 million and \$8.1 million, respectively, of capital stock of the FHLB Des Moines.
+At December 31, 2022 and 2021, the Bank met such requirement.
+At December 31, 2022 and 2021, the Bank owned \$8.2 million of capital stock of the FHLB Des Moines.

 The Company evaluated its investment in the stock of the FHLB Des Moines for impairment.
 Based on the Company's evaluation of the underlying investment, including the long-term nature of the investment and the liquidity position of the FHLB Des Moines, the Company did not consider its FHLB stock other-than-temporarily impaired.
+There were no observable, orderly transactions at a price that would require the Company to update the value of the stock of the FHLB Des Moines.